Sch3lzin/Sch3lzin/README.md

 - 💻 I am a beginner in programming

-- 📚 I'm currently learning basic programming logic
+- 📚 I'm currently learning Front-end

 - 📍 Today, I live in Brazil